queryluke/masseffect-5e/static/data/class_features/adrenaline_rush_2.md

 name: Adrenaline Rush
 ---

-Starting at {{ level }} level, you can use this ability twice per short rest but not more than once in a single turn.
+Starting at {{ level }} level, you can use Adrenaline Rush twice per short rest but not more than once in a single turn.